dotnet/docs/docs/standard/base-types/how-to-pad-a-number-with-leading-zeros.md

 1. Define a custom numeric format string that uses the zero placeholder "0" to represent the minimum number of zeros.

 1. Call the number's `ToString(String)` method and pass it the custom format string.
-You can also use the custom format string with a method that supports composite formatting.
+You can also use the custom format string with string interpolation or with a method that supports composite formatting.

  The following example formats several numeric values with leading zeros.
 As a result, the total length of the formatted number is at least eight digits to the left of the decimal.